davidleiti/Monumental/README.md

 - Once a session has been created, the user should be able to resume it without any active network connectivity.
 The navigation mechanisms should also be functional with GPS access alone.
-- During active session navigation, the application should receive frequent loca- tion updates in order to provide the most accurate directions possible.
+- During active session navigation, the application should receive frequent location updates in order to provide the most accurate directions possible.
-- The navigation mechanisms relying on device sensor readings such as accelerom- eters or geomagnetic field sensors should work consistently from any point of the globe without being decalibrated by the geomagnetic fields.
+- The navigation mechanisms relying on device sensor readings such as accelerometers or geomagnetic field sensors should work consistently from any point of the globe without being decalibrated by the geomagnetic fields.
-- Geo-fence trigger events should be triggered in at most 20 seconds from enter- ing the specified radius.
+- Geo-fence trigger events should be triggered in at most 20 seconds from entering the specified radius.
 - The application should use minimal network traffic, using local storage and caching mechanisms wherever possible.
 - The user interface should never be blocked due to long-running operations such as network requests or database read/write actions, but provide visual cues of their presence.

 **Supportability requirements**